Palestinian diplomat appeals for Gaza truce to be extended as EU and Arab nations meet in Spain

 The pause in hostilities between Israel and Hamas continued Sunday with a third day of releases of hostages and Palestinian prisoners.
 It was scheduled for four days and neither side has made fully clear what comes after Monday.

-Speaking alongside Al-Malki, Spanish Foreign Minister José Albares said that Hamas cannot be part of the solution.
-Al-Malki is the foreign minister for the internationally recognized Palestinian Authority, whose forces were driven out of Gaza by Hamas when it seized power in 2007.
+Speaking alongside al-Maliki, Spanish Foreign Minister José Albares said that Hamas cannot be part of the solution.
+Al-Maliki is the foreign minister for the internationally recognized Palestinian Authority, whose forces were driven out of Gaza by Hamas when it seized power in 2007.

 The Union for the Mediterranean is an intergovernmental organization formed by the 27 members of the EU and 16 from the southern and eastern Mediterranean including Israel, the Palestinian Authority, Egypt, Lebanon and Jordan.